How the Vendor’s Captioning and Transcription Process Determines Their Rates

 Our average measured accuracy is 99.6%, and we guarantee over 99%, even in cases of poor audio quality, multiple speakers, difficult content, and accents.
 Our staff of more than 1,000 transcriptionists gives us the flexibility to assign complex or technical content to transcriptionists with discipline-specific expertise or a familiarity with a certain accent, enabling us to process a broad range of complex content to a consistently high quality.

 In order to guarantee an accurate transcript, it’s crucial to understand the vendor’s process.
-Trained, native English-speaking transcriptionists are most likely to provide you with the accuracy that you need in order to meet legal requirements for accuracy, time synchronization, completeness and placement.
+Certified, professional transcriptionists are most likely to provide you with the accuracy that you need in order to meet legal requirements for accuracy, time synchronization, completeness and placement.

 If you’re looking for top quality and reasonably priced captions or transcripts, check out our pricing and get started with 3Play today!